TheGiftsProject/isc_analytics/README.md

 ## Getting Started

-After you've installed the gem, do the following in order to include isc_analytics in your app:
+After you've finished configuring isc_analytics, do the following in order to include it in your app:

 #### ApplicationController